bartificer/programming-by-stealth/docs/pbs43.md

 ES6 moves JavaScript into line with the norm by moving from function scope to block scope.
 For backwards compatibility reasons, the change is not total.
 ES6 lets us have our cake and eat it by adding two new variable declaration keywords — `let` and `const`.

-If you use `var`, you get a function-scoped variable, but if you use `let` or `const`, get a block-scoped variable.
+If you use `var`, you get a function-scoped variable, but, if you use `let` or `const`, you get a block-scoped variable.

 I now have to make a confession — I’ve been perpetuating a white lie through omission.
 ES5 variables are not just function scoped, they are also _hoisted_.
-Most of the time, variable hoisting has no noticeable effect on your code, and, many people find it very confusing, so, I’ve simply avoided mentioning it.
+Most of the time, variable hoisting has no noticeable effect on your code, and many people find it very confusing, so, I’ve simply avoided mentioning it.

-However, in ES6, variables declared with `var` will continue to be hoisted, but variables defined with `let` or `const` won’t, so it now becomes important to understand that difference.
+However, in ES6, variables declared with `var` will continue to be hoisted, but variables defined with `let` or `const` won’t.
+Now it becomes important to understand that difference.

 Rather than tell you what hoisting does, I’ll show you with this very simple contrived example: